Three secondhand lightweight 12-bores

 “I have turned 70 and, although I can still walk fair distances, the 8lb Sporter I use for all of my shooting has become rather too heavy.
 I am therefore looking for a lightweight 12-bore – either O/U or semi-auto.
 Recoil doesn’t bother me too much as nowadays as I shoot only club clays and woodpigeons.
 I also have a limited budget.”
 Fred Mason, Shropshire.

 - Max price: £1,000

 - Type: don’t mind as long as it’s a 12-bore

 - Preferred make: any.

 Mike George’s buying advice

 Normally I am a bit wary of recommending lightweight guns, because the recoil can be a bit tiring over a long day’s shooting.
 However, Fred assures me that he rarely exceeds 50 sporting targets in a day, and doesn’t normally fire that many shots at woodpigeons.

 As far as his clay shooting is concerned.
 Fred will have a selection of lightly-recoiling cartridges to choose from, with shot loads as light as 21g.
 If he takes the semi-auto option, he can pick the lightest cartridge that will cycle the mechanism.
 The action of the semi-auto will reduce the recoil anyway.

-Q: I’ve started struggling with recoil when using my 12 bore: what can I do to reduce it?
-Is it…
+Q: I’ve started struggling with recoil using a 12-bore: what can I do to reduce it?
+Is it time to…

 It is interesting to note that what is thought of as an ideal gun weight has changed over the years.
 The recommended weight for a side-by-side game gun used to be 6½lb to 6¾lb, but nowadays most O/U game guns tip the scales at around the 7¼lb.
 Sporters are usually 7¾lb or more, but are designed to be comfortable over a 100-target competition.